 Per Retirement System requirements, no part-time employee shall work in excess of 99 hours per month, to be reviewed on both a fiscal year and a calendar year, without retirement being paid on that employee.
 The State Retirement System requires that all hours worked in more than one position or entity within the same retirement system shall be consolidated to determine eligibility.
-(See Section X (N))
+(See Section 2)

-A temporary employee is a non-bonded employee who is hired to work for a specified time only and for a period not more than six months.
-Temporary employees may work up to 40 hours per week during this six month period.
+- 5. Contract employee: Employee under this classification may be paid hourly or monthly with no benefits.
+Keeping and submitting a time sheet may or may not be required.
+Employee's job duties and whether qualifying for county's worker compensation benefits would determine this class.
+(Fiscal Court minutes March 6, 2007.) - 6.
+Temporary employee: Is a non-bonded employee who is hired to work for a specified time only and for a period not more than six months.
+Temporary employees may work up to 40 hours per week during this 6 month period.
 Temporary employees can only be classified as temporary in the position one time.
-Temporary employees cannot transfer into another non-participating position.

-A seasonal employee is a non-bonded employee who is hired to work for a specified time only and for a period not more than six months IN A FISCAL YEAR.
-Seasonal employees may work up to 40 hours per week during this 6 month period.
-Seasonal employees cannot transfer into another non-participating position.
+Temporary employees may not transfer into another non-participating position. - 7.
+Seasonal employee: Is non-bonded employee who is hired to work for a specified time only and for a period not more than six months in a fiscal year.
+Seasonal employees may work up to 40 hours per week during this six month period.
+Seasonal employees may not transfer into another non-participating position. - 8.
+Salary Exempt: Shall work a forty-hour workweek with department head to determine times of work.
+Salary exempt employees shall receive, each pay period, a pre-determined amount of compensation approved by the Ohio County Fiscal Court.
+Sick and Vacation days are accrued and used according to section 8 and 9.
+Salary Exempt employees are not eligible for overtime pay.
+Ohio County Fiscal Court will follow all Federal Regulations pertaining to salary exempt employees.

-Part-time, temporary, and seasonal employees shall not receive fringe benefits except benefits designated by statute or regulations.

-Part-time 100 employees shall not receive fringe benefits except Kentucky Retirement.
-Employee must average 100 hours per month to be reviewed on both a fiscal year and a calendar year.
-If part-time 100 employee does not average 100 hours per month employee will lose annual retirement credit (per KY Retirement Regulations).